-4.2 Security Objectives for the Security IC Embedded Software
+4.2 Security Objectives for the Security IC Embedded Software Development Environment.

-124 The development of the Security IC Embedded Software is outside the development and manufacturing of the TOE.
+- 124 The development of the Security IC Embedded Software is outside the development and manufacturing of the TOE.
 The Security IC Embedded Software defines the operational use of the TOE.
-This section describes the security objective for the Security IC Embedded Software.
+This section describes the security objectives for the operational environment enforced by the Security IC Embedded software. - 125 The Security IC Embedded Software shall provide "Treatment of User Data (OE.Resp-Appl)" as specified below.